ThomasPlattner/responsive-handin/README.md

 ## Upcoming features
 - contact form
 - Intro to the author in /about
-- remove category menu-item and add filter form on index to bundle /index and /categories
+- remove /category page and add filter form on index to bundle /index and /categories